walnuthq/madara-docs/docs/quickstart/run_localchain.md

 You will need to have the following system components installed:
 - Rust.
 Please see [here](https://www.rust-lang.org/tools/install) for instructions.
 - Docker.
 Please see [here](https://docs.docker.com/engine/install/) for instructions.
-Remember to also install `docker-compose`.

 ### Install Madara CLI